...................................................

 Radiator line connections, 101

-There is a right way and a wrong way to connect radiator lines.
+There is a right way and a wrong way to connect a radiator.
 Here are the basics:

-1. Always place your radiator as vertical as possible, in the best location, oriented to get maximum airflow while moving.
+1. Placing the radiator more vertical is best when possible to get natural wind as you drive.
 If possible, avoid depending solely on electric fans to do your cooling.
 Try to mount the radiator so it can get a straight shot breeze of air through the radiator as you drive, assuming your car setup will allow this.

 2. Radiator fans need high current relays to turn them on and off as your engine management system dictates as the engine warms up.
 Almost all relays have a tiny pinhole in the bottom as a breather so condensation doesn't build up and rust things when you're in humid climates.
 In the desert you don't have to deal with humidity, so this hole should be sealed tight so dust and sand cannot enter the contact area.
 The same is true for your fuel pump relay.
 If you experience a fan that's non-operational, or a fuel pump that won't run, and you haven't filled these breather holes, just knock the relay with a wrench to shake out the dirt in the contacts.
 When you get home, replace the relay and fill the breather hole this time!

-3. Assuming you mount your radiator vertical like it's suppose to be, the top water connection is specifically to RETURN coolant to the radiator from the motor.
+3. Assuming you mount your radiator vertical like it's should to be, the top water connection is specifically for your engine to RETURN coolant to the radiator.
 The top radiator hose connects to the coolant exit on your motor, located on the top of a Subaru motor, and typically on the top of the motor all other motors.
-The bottom radiator hose connection is specifically to PROVIDE coolant to the water pump on the motor, located on the bottom of a Subaru motor, near the area where the dip stick goes into the oil pan on EJ20 and EJ25 motors.
+The bottom radiator hose connection is specifically to PROVIDE coolant to the motor water pump, located on the bottom of a Subaru motor, in the area where the dip stick goes into the oil pan on EJ20 and EJ25 motors.
 An easy way to remember how to connect the radiator hoses to a Subaru motor is....

 "top goes to top, bottom goes to bottom"